Cinema MoneySaving tips & tricks

 However...
 Cineworld, Odeon, Vue, Empire and Showcase all told us its policy is that you can bring your own drink (as long as it's non-alcoholic and not in a glass container) and food, as long as it's not hot or has an overly strong odour – so you shouldn't be whipping out a cheeseboard or egg sandwich, but chocolates or sweets, or a bit of fruit are fine – just be mindful of loud crunching.

-While the big cinema chains we asked shared the same policy, it may not be same at all cinema brands or independents.
+While the big cinema chains we asked shared the same policy, it may not be universal at all cinema brands or independents.

 Gift card trick, eg, £25 Odeon or Vue for £20 plus stack 'em with other offers